home-assistant/home-assistant.io/source/_integrations/rfxtrx.markdown

 ### Configure device options

-To configure device options select a device from the list under *Select device to configure*.
+To configure device options, select a device from the list under *Select device to configure*.
 After pressing *Submit* a window with device options are presented based on the device type.

 #### Signal repetitions